-Spreadsheet Download: The Bank has also prepared a download of all country data from the WDI which can be downloaded in either Excel format or CSV format (both in zipped files)..
-The Excel table is 72MB while the CSV table is 39MB.
-These downloads are available from the Resources sidebar (right side) at http://data.worldbank.org/data-catalog/world-development-indicators .
-The Excel file expands to about 83MB and includes all 1287 indicators for each of the countries in the data base.
-The spreadsheet also includes worksheets with information on the data and the data definitions.
-Since 2013 the Bank has made a number of additional tables which can be downloaded in Excel format at http://wdi.worldbank.org/tables.
+Spreadsheet Download: The Bank has also prepared a bulk download of all the country data back to 1960 from the WDI which can be downloaded in either Excel format or CSV format (both in zipped files)..
+These downloads are available at http://datatopics.worldbank.org/world-development-indicators/" Go to "Access Data" and click on "Bulk Download".
+The Excel version includes worksheets with information on the data and the data definitions while these are downloaded as separate files in the csv version.
+Since 2013 the Bank has made a number of additional tables which can be downloaded in spreadsheet format at http://wdi.worldbank.org/tables.

 Downloading Data: The databases allow data to be downloaded as Excel tables (which download data in XLS format), or CSV (comma separated values) both of which are compatible with most spreadsheet software.
 The downloading process creates a small window which allows the user to determine how to process the download either saving it or opening it in software the user can select--normally this will be a spreadsheet like Excel or LibreCalc after which it can be saved normally.
 If the download is saved in Windows it will automatically go into the download directory in the User directory unless a different selection is made in the browser download options.
 If the data is saved using Ubuntu the window will be opened and the user will be able to assign a name and a directory to which the file will be saved.

 Microdata, Sub-National and Shapefile Data-- The Bank is also publishing increasing volumes of data at the national and sub-national level, including GIS shapefiles.
 This material is available at http://microdata.worldbank.org .